 The Snapshot Report breaks down website performance using Google's Core Web Vitals, the set of key indicators they use as ranking criteria.

-What is page experience and the Core Web Vitals
+What are Page Experience and the Core Web Vitals?

 Page experience measures aspects of how customers experience and interact with a website.
 By optimizing for these factors, business owners can create delightful experiences across all web browsers and devices.
 This can lead to more engaged consumers, increases in sales, and a strong brand affinity.